 The gift voucher for this gift experience is valid for 12 months after purchase.
 Gift Experiences must be booked and completed before the expiry date.
-We will not fulfil Gift Experiences after the voucher has expired under any circumstances.
+We will not fulfill Gift Experiences after the voucher has expired under any circumstances.

 The buyer is responsible for making sure the gift recipient is aware of:

 - The Expiry Date printed on the voucher and that the gift experience expires on the expiry date.

 - That Family History Gifts are no longer legally obliged to provide the gift experience once the voucher has expired.